- What We Do

 (WA Department of Ecology)

 Thoughtfully manage water and drainage on your property.
 Seek professional help to design an appropriate drainage system when one is needed.
-In the best case scenario, leave your site as natural as possible and limit your contribution of drainage runoff.
+In the best case scenario, leave your site as natural as possible and limit your contribution to drainage runoff.

 Check for & repair leaks every rainy season!